Nigeria recorded her first case of Coronavirus 2 days ago. I received this video from a friend in Italy.

 I sit in my room, trying to overcome the stress from the past week.
 I bared my mind to different thoughts.
-It is heart warming seeing people work to make things happen for others.
+It is heartwarming seeing people work to make things happen for others.
 I am grateful to you all for your prayers and wishes.
-Family still remain the greatest positive energy ever!
+The family remain the most significant positive energy ever!

 Further ahead, we came across the stream Ide, with her tide gliding smoothly through the green forest.
 The stream is deep and some fish trapping go on.
 Looks can be deceptive, huh?
 The stream’s murky waters are not what it seem at closer look.
 We took several images and made a video.

 An aunt informed me a python was killed yesterday, at a neighbour’s compound in Umukwu but I arrived late to investigate that.